-Hand-foot-and-mouth disease (HFMD) is a febrile disorder usually caused by coxsackievirus A16, enterovirus 71, or other enteroviruses.
-Infection causes a vesicular eruption on the hands, feet, and oral mucosa.
-Atypical HFMD due to coxsackievirus A6 often causes high fever with papulovesicular lesions progressing to vesicobullous lesions and bullae that are widely distributed on the body.
+Hand-foot-and-mouth disease (HFMD) is a febrile disorder usually caused by enteroviruses, including coxsackievirus A6 or A16, and enterovirus A71.
+Infection causes a vesicular eruption on the hands (including palms), feet (including soles), oral mucosa, and/or perianal/perineal area.
+Atypical HFMD due to coxsackievirus A6 often causes high fever with papulovesicular lesions progressing to vesicobullous lesions and bullae that are more widely distributed on the body.

 The disease is most common among young children.
 The course is similar to that of herpangina.
 (See also Overview of Enterovirus Infections.)

 Children have a sore throat or mouth pain and may refuse to eat.
 Fever is common.
-Vesicles are distributed over the buccal mucosa and tongue, the palms of the hands and soles of the feet, and, occasionally, the buttocks or genitals; usually, the vesicles of typical HFMD are benign and short-lived.
+Vesicles are distributed over the buccal mucosa and tongue, the palms of the hands and soles of the feet, and, occasionally, the perianal/perineal diaper area; usually, the vesicles of typical HFMD are painful, but benign and short-lived (1).

 This photo shows vesicles on the tongue and around the mouth in a patient with hand-foot-and-mouth disease.